google/WebFundamentals/src/_langs/en/tools/iterate/manage-data/cookies.markdown

 ## Clear cookies

-You can clear (delete) a single cookies, all cookies in the selected frame group, or cookies from a specific domain.
+You can clear (delete) a single cookie, all cookies in the selected frame group, or cookies from a specific domain.
 Recall the same cookie may appear in more than one frame group.
 If the same cookie for a given domain is referenced in two frame groups, deleting all cookies for that domain will affect both groups.

 **To clear a single cookie:**